Expat Life in Kuwait

 When their children all went to the same school in the same car, not each child to a different school in a different car with a different driver.
 When speedbumps at fairly close intervals weren’t necessary because people didn’t drive such fast cars like Lamborghinis and Ferraris.
 There are a plethora of reasons why the traffic is so bad, but I avoid most of it because I don’t leave for work until 11:00AM and I get home around 4:30PM and those aren’t peak drive times.
 Yeah, long work day, I know.
 Terrible hours.
 I think I already admitted that expat life in Kuwait as a single woman is so difficult.

 There are a few sights to see in Kuwait.
-I will write about those in another post.
+I wrote about some of those here.
 There are even companies that offer tours of downtown and they are pretty interesting.
+There’s a link to them in this post.
 But there is really nothing here to bring in the tourists.
 I will post more later about the fascinating sights in Kuwait, she says with a chuckle.

 I’m curious what you’re curious about.
-If you want to hear more about Kuwait or international teaching in Kuwait, leave a comment below.
+If you want to hear more about Kuwait or international teaching in Kuwait, leave a comment below, or subscribe to my blog so you won’t miss any updates.
+I don’t live in Kuwait anymore, but I still have more to write about it.